Edwardius/road-sign-data-generation/README.md

   --min_size MIN_SIZE   What is the minimum scale of a road sign if we want to randomly resize it?
   --min_appearance MIN_APPEARANCE
                         What is the minimum width/height of a road sign that must appear in the image?
-  --max_num_instances MAX_NUM_INSTANCES
-                        What is the maximum number of instances of road signs in an image?
   --glare_chance GLARE_CHANCE
                         How much glare in the dataset? # images with flare = flare_chance * images generated --glare_factor GLARE_FACTOR